 Add the dressing, gently toss, and serve.

-Another tasty option is to dress the broccoli with this thick and creamy cheese sauce.
+- Another delicious option is dressing the broccoli with this thick and creamy cheese sauce.

 Serving Suggestions

-This broccoli goes with anything!
+Microwave broccoli goes with anything!
 It's truly versatile.
-It goes with beef, poultry, and seafood.
-I often serve it as a side to one of the following:
+It pairs well with beef, poultry, and seafood.
+I often serve it as a side dish to one of the following:

 - Butter chicken